How to Keep Chipmunks Out of Flower Pots

 Strategic Planting

-- Bulbs with Protection: When planting bulbs, surround them with gravel or crushed rock.
-The sharp edges can dissuade chipmunks from digging.
+- Gravel Around Bulbs: When planting bulbs, surround them with gravel or crushed rock.
+The texture and sharp edges dissuade chipmunks from digging further down.

 Regular Monitoring